 – Client review posted on Avvo.com

 Have you received a Municipal Court Ticket?
-Call criminal defense lawyer Paul Saputo at (888) 239-9305.
+Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.

 Our Municipal Court Litigation practice focuses on technically complex and high-stakes Class C misdemeanor representation, including assault, family violence assault, and traffic offenses that may impact your ability to drive.
 Remember that paying a citation WILL RESULT IN A CONVICTION.
 So before you just pay it, call us to discuss fighting the ticket.
 We are also able to help you remove records of the ticket from your criminal record through the process of expunction.

 Typical Class C Misdemeanors in the Municipal and JP Courts include: